autocircled/woo-total-price/readme.txt

 == Installation ==
 1. Visit Plugins > Add New
-2. Search for “WooCommerce Product Final Price”
+2. Search for "Product Total Price for WooCommerce"
-3. Activate WooCommerce Product Final Price from your Plugins page
+3. Activate "Product Total Price for WooCommerce" from your plugins page
 4. That's all